Nama

 | Press SPACE to start or stop engine

 It looks like we're ready to go.
-To be sure, Let's check the Ecasound audio network definition.
+To be sure we're getting what we want, let's check the Ecasound audio network definition.
+This is optional, but worth a glimpse to see what's under the hood.

 nama> chains